1) Is Hungry World Farm an intentional community?

 3) Are Plow Creek people staying?

-Most people connected to Plow Creek have already left.
-We want to start fresh – new organization, new people.
+Most people connected to Plow Creek Fellowship moved off of the farm.
+Hungry World Farm started anew – new organization, new people.

 4) Will Hungry World Farm be a church?

 No, it will not.
 People who live there will be working on the farm and have opportunities for spiritual growth, but not meeting as a church on the property.